ctruong55/ctruong55/README.md

 - **✨ My interests relies on the following:**
   - `Artificial Intelligence`
   - `UX Design`
-- **🔭 All my personal projects and blogs are located on the Repositories tab.**
+- **🔭 All my personal projects are located on the Repositories tab.**

 ## Latest Repositories
 <br>